All Episodes

 Yes.

-Two days before he revealed Nadine Doris coming on board, he was in on Capitol Hill, Farage was denouncing the online safety act.
+Nadine Dory is the author of the Well, I mean you couldn't make that up Two days before he revealed Nadine Dorrie's coming on board, he was on Capitol Hill, Farage was.

-Two days later, he employs the architect of the online safety act.
+Two days later, he employs the architect of the Online Safety Act.

 What are we doing, Nigel?

-It's it's it's embarrassing, completely.
+It's embarrassing, completely.

 It's crazy.